 YFile profiled the upcoming Insect Biotech Conference, which is being organized by Jean-Paul Paluzzi and Andrew Donini (Biology).

-- Chun Peng (Biology) and her team determined the expression and function of miR-590-3p in epithelial ovarian cancer (EOC).
+- PhD student Mohamed Salem (supervised by Chun Peng, Biology) determined the expression and function of miR-590-3p in epithelial ovarian cancer (EOC).
 Their findings demonstrate that miR-590-3p promotes EOC development via a novel FOXA2-VCAN pathway.

 Quantification of methane sources in the Athabasca Oil Sands Region of Alberta by aircraft mass balance – Atmospheric Chemistry and Physics